openstack/keystone/doc/source/configuration.rst

     -H "X_Auth_Token: <authtokenid>" -d '{"user": {"password": "ABCD", "original_password": "DCBA"}}'

-In addition to changing their password all of the users current tokens will be deleted (if the backend used is kvs or sql)
+In addition to changing their password all of the users current tokens will be deleted (if the backend used is sql)

 Inherited Role Assignment Extension